Many churches rely heavily on volunteer labor because they don’t have the resources to pay staff for all of the work that needs to be done.

 Effective management of this valuable labor force is critical to an organization’s ability to fulfill its mission.

-A well-run volunteer program creates the infrastructure to support the management and oversight of church volunteers.
+A well-run volunteer program creates the infrastructure to support the management and oversight of church volunteers – which results in a great worker experience.

 1. Communicate Clear Expectations